Angles between flats

-The concept of angles between lines in the plane and between pairs of two lines, two planes or a line and a plane in space can be generalized to arbitrary dimension.
-This generalization was first discussed by Jordan.
+The concept of angles between lines (in the plane or in space), between two planes (dihedral angle) or between a line and a plane can be generalized to arbitrary dimensions.
+This generalization was first discussed by Camille Jordan.
 For any pair of flats in a Euclidean space of arbitrary dimension one can define a set of mutual angles which are invariant under isometric transformation of the Euclidean space.
 If the flats do not intersect, their shortest distance is one more invariant.
 These angles are called canonical or principal.
 The concept of angles can be generalized to pairs of flats in a finite-dimensional inner product space over the complex numbers.

 Jordan's definition

 Let $F$ and $G$ be flats of dimensions $k$ and $l$ in the $n$-dimensional Euclidean space $E^n$.
 By definition, a translation of $F$ or $G$ does not alter their mutual angles.
 If $F$ and $G$ do not intersect, they will do so upon any translation of $G$ which maps some point in $G$ to some point in $F$.
 It can therefore be assumed without loss of generality that $F$ and $G$ intersect.